egeozgul/Custom-3D-Software-Rendering-Engine/README.md

 # Custom-3D-Simulation-&-Rendering-Engine
 This is a simulation and rendering engine that I developed in C from scratch without using any library.
 I I programmed everything in completely from sctrach including triangle rasterization and 3D projection.
-Not library is used.
+No library is used.
 I even wrote the matrix calculation by hand.

 ![image](video.gif)